What Percent Of 50 Is 47

 Statistical Analysis

 In statistical analysis, percentages are used to represent proportions of data sets.
-For instance, if a survey of 50 people shows that 47 prefer a certain product, the percentage of people who prefer that product is:
+To give you an idea, if a survey of 50 people shows that 47 prefer a certain product, the percentage of people who prefer that product is:

 (47 / 50) * 100 = 94%